cointobanks/lifetioncoin-docs/_includes/devdoc/example_intro.md

 <!-- __ -->

-The following guide aims to provide examples to help you start building Dash-based applications.
-To make the best use of this document, you may want to install the current version of Dash Core, either from [source][core git] or from a [pre-compiled executable][core executable].
+The following guide aims to provide examples to help you start building Lifetioncoin-based applications.
+To make the best use of this document, you may want to install the current version of Lifetioncoin Core, either from [source][core git] or from a [pre-compiled executable][core executable].

 Once installed, you'll have access to three programs: `dashd`, `dash-qt`, and `dash-cli`.

-* `dash-qt` provides a combination full Dash peer and wallet frontend.
+* `dash-qt` provides a combination full Lifetioncoin peer and wallet frontend.
 From the Help menu, you can access a console where you can enter the RPC commands used throughout this document.